Samu Araújo

-Samuel "Samu" Araújo Fernández (born 9 December 1995) is a Spanish professional footballer who plays as a left-back for Pontevedra CF.
+Samuel "Samu" Araújo Fernández (born 9 December 1995) is a Spanish professional footballer who plays as a left-back for Tercera Federación club Boiro.

 Club career

 Born in Vigo, Galicia, Samu played youth football with local Celta de Vigo, signing a new three-year deal on 12 July 2013.
 He made his senior debut with the B-team on 27 October 2013, starting in a 2–2 home draw against SD Logroñés in the Segunda División B.

 Samu made his first-team debut on 14 January 2015, starting and playing the full 90 minutes in a 2–0 away win against Athletic Bilbao, in the season's Copa del Rey.
 On 9 July 2017 he moved to another reserve team, after agreeing to a one-year loan deal with FC Barcelona B.

 On 21 June 2018, after featuring in only one match while on loan, Samu terminated his contract with Celta.